amanar-a/Matcha/README.md

 -A profile picture

-can search for other users and Like them.
+can search for other users and connect with them.

 If two Users Match (they both liked each other) they can start chating.